MattyTheBoi/APM_5663/final/readme.md

 1. Ensure you have **Python 3.x** installed.
 2. Place input files in the `Inputs` directory.
-   Each file should start with the number of vertices, followed by lines in the format: u v weight
+   The first line in each file should be the number of vertices, followed by lines in the format: u v weight
 3. Run the program:
 - It reads each input file, computes the min cut, and writes results to the `Outputs` directory.
 4. The output file includes: